 I like oats, and enjoy every morning my muesli with fruit and yogurt, or citrus-y oatmeal with raisins and apricots (thanks to Maria Speck and her wonderful book "Ancient Grains for Modern Meals".)

 Whereas you can find rolled, steel cut oats or oat bran in many recipes, you will hardly see anything made with actual oat flour.
 I knew from experience that, in principle, I can treat oat flour like rye in mixed breads, since it doesn't have gluten.
-My German Feinbrot (see my earlier post) tastes great with oat instead of rye, too.
+My German Feinbrot tastes great with oat instead of rye, too.

-I experimented with Peter Reinhart's Oat Bran Broom Bread ("Whole Grain Breads"), substituting some of the wheat for oat flour for an "oatier" taste, with good results.
-Finally I came up with a formula for a sandwich loaf, combining oat flour, rolled oats and oat bran in a nice "fluffy" bread that is also great for toasting.
+So I came up with a formula for a very "oaty" sandwich loaf, combining oat flour, rolled oats and oat bran in a nice fluffy, but hearty, bread that is also great for toasting.

 The best of all husbands commented: "After eating this you will definitely feel your oats!"